MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/configure-ratings-reviews.md

 3. Ratings histogram and reviews list on product details page (PDP).
 4. Privacy and policy link configuration.

-### Ratings histogram and reviews list on product details page (PDP)
+### Ratings and reviews modules displayed on product details pages

-Ratings summary is showed across the sites in the products placement lists, category lists, and search results etc. Ratings summary along with review list will be showed on product details page, also allows consumers to submit a rating and review on a product on product details pages.
-There are multiple modules those needs to be configure to show ratings summary, write review, and reviews list on product details page as follows:
+There are three modules that display the ratings and reviews summary on a product details page.

- - Write review module.
+ - Write review module
- - Product reviews list module.
+ - Product reviews list module
- - Ratings histogram module.
+ - Ratings histogram module

+Ratings are displayed on product list pages, category list pages, search results pages, and other site pages.
+Ratings and product reviews are displayed on product details pages, along with the **Write a review** button that enables customers to submit a rating and review on a product.

 Refer to the below screenshot for more details on how the ratings and reviews modules are structured on product details page :

 ![eCommerce site settings - Ratings and Reviews ](media/rnr-eCommerce-pdp-reviews-modules_design.png)

 #### Write review module

-Write review module allows users to sign-in, give a rating, and write a review on a product.
-The same module also allows users to edit the previously given rating and review.
-This module is typically placed above the Reviews list and Rating histogram modules on product details page.
+The write review module display a button that enables users to sign in, assign a rating, and write a review on a product.
+This module also enables users to edit a previously submitted rating and review.
+This module is typically placed above the reviews list and rating histogram modules on product details page.

 Below screenshot shows how review submission module would look like when use clicks on "Write a review"
 ![e-Commerce site settings - Write review module ](media/rnr-eCommerce-write-review-module.png)